 A road trip is hands down the best way to get to know a region or country.
 You get to stop whenever you choose and take your time appreciating the sights that you see along the way.
 Of course, you also get to experience some of the most amazing roads in the world.

 One thing that can be an issue, when choosing to explore by road, is luggage.
-These days if you travel by air you can choose to go luggage free, by having your suitcases sent ahead.
-This does not work if your luggage is going to be with you all the time on the road.
 So, how can you make sure you have everything you need without having to buy a bigger car?

 Choose the right size of suitcase

 If you choose to take a massive suitcase on your road trip, you will end up packing things that you do not really need.
 This is especially the case if you, or anyone you are travelling with, is a "just in case" person.
 If you are, then you will find yourself continually saying, "We have room, so we'll pack this just in case".
 Using a small suitcase helps to stop this from happening.